SGPP Freshmen Agreements

 SGPP Transfer Student Agreements

-SGPP Agreements are for Transfer students attending orientation.
-These forms are completed at orientation only.
+SGPP Agreements are for Transfer students attending orientation- these forms are completed by incoming freshman and transfer students only.

 - Criminal Justice Studies Transfer Student Agreement